Kirthanaa07/INDIVIDUAL-ASSESSMENT-vocab-YOU-lary/README.md

 ## List of features
 * User can login with their unique Google-auth and create, delete, update vocabularies.
 * User can create their own categories too.
 * User can make their entries private and public.
+They could choose both.

 ## ScreenShot of the project
 ![Screenshot](VocabprojectScreenshot.png)